-NRU Higher School of Economics and University of London International Programs International College of Economics and Finance
+NRU Higher School of Economics and University of London International College of Economics and Finance / International Programs under the academic direction of the London School of Economics

 B.Sc. in Economics (HSE) / B.Sc. in Economics and Finance (UoL)

 - Graduated with Honors (HSE) and First-Class Honors (UoL)